Introduction – 2020 Iowa Poll

 Sanders hits the floor

 The problem with Sanders is the fact that he also has one of the highest unfavorability numbers.
-While being well-known and recognized in the field, Sanders doesn't seem to be able to gather broader support.
+While being well-known and recognized in the field, Sanders doesn’t seem to gather broader support.

 Warren experiencing robust growth

 It seems that her continued presence in Iowa and her appearances in public are giving results.
-Warren is actively coming up with her detailed policy proposals, and that has caught some attention among Democrat voters.
+Warren is actively coming up with her detailed policy proposals, which has caught some attention among Democrat voters.

 Pete Buttigieg is on the rise, too

 Another candidate with a good growth momentum is South Bend, In.
 Mayor Pete Buttigieg.
-In the March survey, Buttigieg recorded support of just 1%; the latest Iowa poll now has him at robust 14%.
+In the March survey, Buttigieg recorded just 1%; the latest Iowa poll now has him at robust 14%.

 Beto O’Rourke enthusiasm falls